-The Sulphur-crested Cockatoo is a large white parrot.
+The Sulphur-Crested Cockatoo is a large white parrot.
 It has a dark grey-black bill, a distinctive sulphur-yellow crest and a yellow wash on the underside of the wings.
 Sexes are similar, although the female can be separated at close range by its red-brown eye (darker brown-black in the male).
 This is a noisy and conspicuous cockatoo, both at rest and in flight.
-Young Sulphur-crested Cockatoos resemble the adults.
+Young Sulphur-crested cockatoos resemble the adults.

-The Sulphur-crested Cockatoo’s diet consists of berries, seeds, nuts and plant roots.
+The Sulphur-Crested Cockatoo’s diet consists of berries, seeds, nuts and plant roots.

 The eggs are laid in a suitable tree hollow, which is prepared by both sexes.
 The female will lay 1 - 3 eggs and both sexes share the incubation process, which is approximately 30 days.
 The chicks remain with the parents all year round and family groups will stay together indefinitely.